SaveToDB Edition Comparison

 END

-The SaveToDB add-in calls such handlers on every cell change.
+The SaveToDB add-in triggers these handlers on every cell change.

-The change handlers can use the predefined parameters like @column_name, @cell_value, or @cell_number_value, and column values using parameters with the same name, like @id.
+Change handlers can utilize predefined parameters like @column_name, @cell_value, or @cell_number_value, as well as column values using parameters with matching names, such as @id.